morganmorris1953/afghanistan-form/README.md

 5. Send the email

 Adding a reliable structure to the data being submitted to Department of State will enable quicker analysis of the data and a faster response to the need.

+#TODO:
+- Create form that captures all data in 'info-reqts.txt'
+- Include free-text 'additional information' box
+- Include tag/label in generated text to indicate versioning of form to allow future growth and backward compatibility
+- Consider hard coding Dept of State email submission address in form (or allowing user input)